ateska/ramona/docs/manual/config.rst

   Python ``smtplib`` module is used to handle SMTP connectivity.

+Notification system support immediate or delayed delivery.
+This can be configured using `actions`:
+    - ``now``: notification is sent immediately
+    - ``daily``: notification is stashed and sent in daily buld email

+Deleayed notifications are stored in stashes which can be optionally persistent (survives eventual restart of a box).

 .. attribute:: delivery

   URL specifies a default delivery method for notifications.